 There are many opportunities for involvement at the University of Saint Francis.
 Incoming students will participate in a Resource Fair, where most clubs and organizations have representatives available to answer questions and provide information.
 In addition, each club and organization is listed in the Student Handbook, along with contact information for the advisor.

 USF provides many activities that are free of cost (or low cost if indicated) for current students.
-From SAC events (that include comedians, game shows, and road trips,) to Commuter Services activities that take place every other Wednesday and once a month on Thursday, to intercollegiate home games, all USF students have a number of opportunities to get involved.
+From SAC events (that include comedians, game shows, and road trips,) to Commuter Services activities that take place regularly during the day throughout the semester, to intercollegiate home games, all USF students have a number of opportunities to get involved.

 At the University of Saint Francis, we believe that the college experience is about the education that takes place in the classroom and the growth that takes place outside the classroom.
 Involvement on campus is one of the best ways to experience growth and get the most out of your educational endeavour at USF!
 Feel free to contact the Director of Student Activities if you have questions or need assistance finding the right place to get plugged in to campus life!

 Who on campus can help me with any questions that I have?